-As the Cost Reduction Directive will become applicable by 1 July 2016, BEREC will play a role in this area, in support of the implementation of the Directive and helping enable cross sector cooperation for broadband and smart grid deployment.
+As the Cost Reduction Directive will become applicable by 1st July 2016, BEREC will play a role in this area, in support of the implementation of the Directive and helping enable cross sector cooperation for broadband and smart grid deployment.
 A workshop is envisaged in order to exchange information and experience so far on the state of play of implementation and might contribute to the development of best practices with a view to the enforcement of quality and of compliance with in-building physical infrastructures' obligations (to be "broadband-ready").
-The workshop intends to highlight the lessons learnt so far in the implementation process, the challenges member states are facing and it might stimulate cooperation further among member states.
+The workshop intends to highlight the lessons learnt so far in the implementation process, the challenges member states are facing and it might stimulate cooperation further among Member States.
 Speakers of the workshops will be representatives of NRAs and stakeholders.

-BEREC Workshop in Q2 2016
+BEREC Workshop on the implementation of the Cost Reduction Directive in Q2/2016